Active College Basketball Coaches With Most Career Wins

 The same could be said for West Virginia.
 Huggins is 69 years old, and while he has enjoyed success with the Mountaineers, WVU does not appear poised to start rattling off 30+ win seasons.
 Huggins will probably reach 1,000 victories, but it would be a shock if he got to 1,202.

 The others are more than a stone’s throw behind that number but are all winning at a high rate.
 Kentucky fans get frustrated with John Calipari.
 He’s not winning as much as they’d like, but Calipari is still third among active head coaches and will keep climbing as Kentucky keeps winning.
-Blowing out Louisville, even a terrible Cardinals team, certainly calms the fans a bit, but this is a big week for the Wildcats with games against a surprising LSU team and a road trip to Alabama.
+That being said, the Wildcats have struggled to beat good teams recently, and that trend continued on Saturday as they were boat-raced by Alabama.
+They play a terrible South Carolina team on Tuesday before traveling to Tennessee on Saturday.

 Kansas’s Bill Self is the man with the most straightforward path to catching 1,202 wins.
 He is only 59 years old and winning at a good clip at one of the nation’s strongest basketball schools.
 Self would need to coach for another 14 seasons, winning 30 games per year, to become the all-time winningest coach.
 That would put him in his mid-70s.
 It’s unlikely but certainly not implausible.
-The Jayhawks knocked off Indiana in impressive fashion, and Self is just eight wins back of Calipari.
+The Jayhawks knocked off Indiana in impressive fashion, and Self is just seven wins back of Calipari, with that number shrinking each week.

 This article will be updated weekly as coaches like Dana Altman, Kelvin Sampson, Tom Izzo, and the five on this list rack up wins and prepare their teams for March.